pointfreeco/swift-parsing/README.md

 ### Protocol

-The design of the library is largely inspired by the Swift standard library and Apple’s Combine framework.
-A parser is represented as a protocol that many types conform to, and then parser transformations (also known as “combinators”) are methods that return concrete types conforming to the parser protocol.
+The design of the library is largely inspired by the Swift standard library and Apple's Combine framework.
+A parser is represented as a protocol that many types conform to, and then parser transformations (also known as "combinators") are methods that return concrete types conforming to the parser protocol.

 For example, to parse all the characters from the beginning of a substring until you encounter a comma you can use the `Prefix` parser: